How to Apply: Summer 2024

 We recognize that feedback is essential to your development.
 Our articling/summer students receive regular informal feedback from assigning lawyers, principals and mentors and also receive formal reviews during the summer and during each articling rotation.

-Our summer program typically runs from early May to the end of August.
-Our 2024 summer students will join us in early May, 2024.
+Our summer program usually runs from early May to the end of August.
+We anticipate that our 2024 summer students will join us on or about May 6, 2024.